CorentinvdBdO/map_filler/README.md

 This plug in is very ALPHA.
 It edits the csv files directly without verifications so always use it on a copy of your mod.

+It has been developped for Gimp 3.0.0.
+It may work on other versions.

 ## Scope

 Made for CK3.
 It can be expanded to other paradox GS games with the same province system, but not there yet.